Elder Dempster Lines: Elder Dempster Lines

 The company expanded, taking over a number of other shipping companies between 1951 and 1965, one of which was British & Burmese Steam Navigation Co Ltd which was purchased in 1952.
 The chartered ships were retained on the West Africa routes while P. Henderson & Co. continued to manage the Burma traders.
 In 1967 the six day war closed the Suez Canal causing Henderson's service to Burma ceased and their last three ships transferred to Elder Dempster routes.

-When the Nigerian National Shipping Line was formed in 1957, Elder Dempster took a 33 percent stake, selling in 1961 to the Nigerian government.
+When the Nigerian National Shipping Line was formed in 1957, Elder Dempster took a 33 per cent stake, selling in 1961 to the Nigerian government.

 Ocean Fleets

 In 1965 the company came under the ownership of the Ocean Steamship Company (Blue Funnel Line).

 By 1970 all stock in the former Shaw, Savill & Albion Line had been transferred to Elder Dempster.

 Delmas-Vieljeux

 The end for the Elder Dempster Lines name came in 1989 when it was bought by the French firm Delmas-Vieljeux, although the company continued as a shipping agents until 2000 when it was wound up.